SAP-samples/teched2025-AD161/exercises/ex1/README.md

       It is a CSN that contains only the entities exposed in service `sap.capire.flights.data`.
       Note that the CSN only describes the API: the `query` sections are not present in the entities.
     * The API package has a _package.json_ that defines a name `xflights-flights-data` for the package.
-      This name will in the next exercise be used to import the API package.
+      This name will be used to import the API package in the next exercise.
     * The package has an _\_i18n_ folder with the localized metadata that is used in the service.
     * There is a _data_ folder with some test data.
 This data is extracted by starting the app in the background and querying the entities in the service.